Developing EJI-Focused Course Materials through Workshops and Small-Group Cohort Support

 Workshops

-On February 16th from 1-3pm, UW’s Center for Teaching and Learning will facilitate an in-person workshop where participants consider inclusive pedagogy specifically in our institutional context.
+In winter quarter, instructors in CAS will have access to two workshops.
+On January 17th from 10:30am-12:30pm, UW’s Center for Teaching and Learning (CTL) will facilitate a virtual workshop where participants consider inclusive pedagogy in our institutional context.
 CTL will provide resources and strategies to help instructors build more inclusive learning environments.
 This will be an interactive workshop with opportunities to engage in activities and discussions.
-Location: Oak Hall, Denny Room.
+This workshop is geared towards instructors who are relatively new to discussions on inclusive pedagogies.

-Register for CTL Inclusive Pedagogies Workshop
+Register for CTL Inclusive Pedagogies Virtual Workshop

-Pilot Cohort
+Cohort

 Summary

-The second part of the initiative will pilot small group meetings that scaffold the workshops.
+The second part of the initiative will convene small group meetings that scaffold the workshops.
 Leveraging the lessons and skills learned, this cohort of eight instructors will meet four times during winter quarter to design or revamp lower division courses as well as create course modules that “encourage thinking critically on topics such as power, inequality, marginality, equity, and justice, and promote effective communication across differences.”
 (Div Task Force Report).

 Goals

 By working with others in a cohort, participants will receive peer mentorship around classroom EJI interventions and create a community of practice so that they don’t have to grow their EJI practice alone.
-Participants will have the opportunity to present their course materials at the CTL’s Spring symposium on April 16, 2024 and share their process of developing and building their skills as well as shifting their mindsets and practices.
+Participants will have the opportunity to present their course materials at the CTL’s Spring symposium and share their process of developing and building their skills as well as shifting their mindsets and practices.

 Requirements